DigitalSQR/ohie-test-harness/README.md

                clientSecret: abcdefg1234567
      ```
      - Ensure you save your changes to the configuration file and close it.

-7. For configuring Mail Sender Credentials
+6. For configuring Mail Sender Credentials, you can refer to this two files: `ohie-test-harness/tht-backend/src/main/resources/application.template.yml` and `ohie-test-harness/ohie-test-harness/tht-backend/src/main/resources/application.example.yml`.
+    You can use the `application.template.yml` file to make changes to the `docker-compose.yml` file, and check how it should look by referencing the `application.example.yml` file.
+Otherwise, you can follow the below steps:

 - Open the configuration file this file is located in project directory under `src/main/resources/application.yml`.
 - Find and replace the section in the configuration file that looks like this:
      ```yaml